EESSI/docs/docs/getting_access/non_standard.md

     $ cat gid.map
     * 1001
 ```
 In addition, you need to create a spec file `software.eessi.io.spec` with the files you want to include and/or exclude in the shrinkwrap.
+Please note that the spec file should at least include

+- the compatibility layer for the architecture on which you intend to run the exported stack (in this example, `/versions/2023.06/compat/linux/x86_64/*`)
+- the initialization scripts and EESSI module (`/versions/2023.06/init/*` and `/init/*`)

-Please note that specifying the compatibility layer is a must to ensure a proper functioning of the export as it initializes the environment.
+to ensure a proper functioning of the export as it initializes the environment.
 The most basic setup would be:

 ```bash
 /versions/2023.06/compat/linux/x86_64/*